despicable007/poject-----Despicable/README.md

-if you need any more information on this project please wait for more updates ot contact the project leader.
+if you need any more information on this project please wait for more updates or contact the project leader.